Emergency Medical Technician (EMT)

 • The wellbeing of the EMT.

 Tutors: All tutors are experienced Pre-Hospital Practitioners.
-Each tutor is registered with the Pre-Hospital Emergency Care Council (PHECC) at educational award holder level.
+Each tutor is registered with the Pre-Hospital Emergency Care Council (PHECC) as an educational award holder.

 How to apply: For further information please e-mail memt@medicall.ie or phone (01) 4 966933 – Option 2 or click Book a Course.